shimul330/zoomcart-backend-repo/README.md

 verifyAdmin → Ensures the user is admin

-📡 Deployment
+##📡 Deployment
  You can deploy this backend on:

-Vercel
+ .Vercel